AxxAxx/AxxSolder/README.md

 #define T210_MAX_POWER 	        65
 #define T245_MAX_POWER 	        130
 ```
 The PID parameters are adjusted to achieve a fast response with minimum overshoot and oscillation.
-The below image is showing the set temperature, actual temperature response as well as the P, I and D contributions during a heat-up cycle from 25 deg C to 330 deg C. This heat-up sequence takes ~1.5 seconds for a C210-007 cartridge.
+The below image is showing the set temperature, actual temperature response as well as the P, I and D contributions during a heat-up cycle from 25 deg C to 330 deg C. This heat-up sequence takes ~1.5 seconds for a C210-002 cartridge.

+The below screenshot if from the serial terminal software [AxxTerm](https://github.com/AxxAxx/AxxTerm)

  ![AxxSolder_pid](./photos/PID_TUNING.png)